rachana-paudel/AWS_Solution_Architect/IAM/README.md

 1. IAM roles:
 + In this we assign roles to the account to access the storage (amazon s3)
 + We can set the services that can be accessible by Account A assigning the role to Account B to access Amazon S3.
-+ When you assume a role(user,application or service), you give yp your original permission and take the permissions assigned to the role
++ When you assume a role(user,application or service), you give up your original permission and take the permissions assigned to the role
 + When using